bridgecrew-perf6/iot-deployment/README.md

       --device-ids-file-path DEVICE_IDS_FILE_PATH
                             Path of the text file containing 1 device id per line to be registered in IotHub.
+      --is-edge-device      The flag for registering the devices as an iot edge device in Azure IotHub.
       --vendor-credentials-path VENDOR_CREDENTIALS_PATH
                             Path to a JSON file containing credentials for each device vendor server.
 The JSON object must be of the